muhaimin-qa/movie-app/README.md

 - User able to create a new movie and store into the database.
 - User also able to perform artisan command to create new user.

+**Note: This app only serve for single user, meaning only 1 user able to create watchlist and update watched/unwatched for each movie (with default user id = 1)**

 ## Installation

 1. Git pull from repo.
 Composer install and npm install.